 Master of Public Health

-The Master of Public Health (MPH) offered by the Zilber CPH is a professional master's degree program that provides students with a broad understanding of public health practice.
-Students in the MPH program can specialize in six distinct tracks of study: 1) Biostatistics, 2) Community and Behavioral Health Promotion, 3) Environmental Health Sciences, 4) Epidemiology, 5) Public Health Policy, and 6) Nutrition and Dietetics.
+The Master of Public Health (MPH) offered by the Zilber College of Public Health (ZCPH) is a professional master's degree program that provides students with a broad understanding of public health practice.
+Students in the MPH program can specialize in six distinct tracks of study: 1) Biostatistics, 2) Community and Behavioral Health Promotion, 3) Environmental Health Sciences, 4) Epidemiology, 5) Public Health Policy and Management, and 6) Nutrition and Dietetics.
 The College also offers a coordinated MPH/MSW degree in collaboration with the Helen Bader School of Social Welfare.

 Admission Requirements